ohgeez-dao/fsushi/README.md

 ### SousChef

 By depositing your `fToken` you're eligible for receiving newly minted `fSUSHI` rewards.
-In the first week, 300,000 `fSUSHI`s will be distributed and in next week, only 1/10 of the circulating supply of the first week will be minted.
-And from the next week, only the amount of circulating supply of the last week will be minted.
+In the first week, 300,000 `fSUSHI`s will be distributed and in 2nd week, only 1/10 of the circulating supply of the first week will be minted.
+(10x boost in the first week)
+And during the 2nd week, only 99% of the first week's circulating supply will be minted.
+During the 3rd week, only 99% of the second week's circulating supply will be minted.
+This goes on and on.
-Thus, you can reduce inflation rate of your `fSUSHI` by locking up your assets to `FSushiLocker`.
+Thus, you can reduce inflation rate of your `fSUSHI` by locking up your assets to `FSushiBar`.

 ### FSushi - _fSUSHI_

 A plain ERC20 token that only `SousChef` can mint.

-### FSushiLocker - _xfSUSHI_
+### FSushiBar - _xfSUSHI_

 1% fee is posed as fee for upfront yield and 0.25% for plain staking.
 These fees will be distributed for `xfSUSHI` holders who locked up their `fSUSHI`.
 General mechanism isn't much different from `SushiBar` of SushiSwap protocol.